What is the Uniform Domain Name Dispute Resolution Policy?

 ICANN is a global non-profit, private sector organization that manages Internet resources for the public benefit.
 It is best known for its role as technical coordinator of the Internet’s Domain Name System.

-To coordinate, at the overall level, the global Internet’s systems of unique identifiers, and in particular to ensure the stable and secure operation of the Internet’s unique identifier systems.
+Its role is to coordinate, at the overall level, the global Internet’s systems of unique identifiers, and in particular to ensure the stable and secure operation of the Internet’s unique identifier systems.
 In particular, ICANN:

 1. Coordinates the allocation and assignment of the three sets of unique identifiers for the Internet, which are: